faceterteam/FaceterFOGClient/README.md

 sudo apt install fogagent
 ```

-During the installation process, you must select in which mode this node will work, depending on the type of account.
+During the installation process, you must select mode of this node, depending on the type of account.

 ![selfminermode request](images/Image11.png)